mrismanaziz/Reforestation/README.md

-## I couldn't get a reservation at the library.
-They were completely booked.
+## Bought a new jacket suit the other day and it burst into flames.
+Well, it was a blazer